victoriaolanipekun/code-challenge/README.md

 ### fillArray.js

-A real world example from our code base: a database helper has pulled total number of hours worked per week for a particular employee.
-You need to manipulate the data to fit in a simple array format, in order, to be displayed on a graph.
+A real world example from our code base: a database helper has pulled the total number of hours worked per week for a particular employee.
+You need to manipulate the data to fit in a simple array format, in order to be displayed on a graph.
 The data has three problems: 1.) it has come back out of order 2.)
 It needs to be in a different data structure...

 ```javascript
 // No missing data